-A student majoring in computer science must complete the major core requirements, major cognate requirements, the general studies program, and all baccalaureate degree requirements as outlined in this bulletin.
-In addition, students must choose to complete one of three options.
-Senior students are required to take the Major Field Test.
-Students planning to go to graduate school in Computer Science should also take the Graduate Record Examination, general and subject (Computer Science) sections.
+A student majoring in computer science must complete 62 quarter hours in the major, the required cognates, the general studies program, and all baccalaureate degree requirements outlined in this bulletin.
+Senior students are required to take the Major Field Test (MFT).
+Students planning to apply to graduate school in Computer Science should also take the Graduate Record Examination (GRE), general and subject (Computer Science) sections.